mjackson/remix-the-web/packages/route-pattern/README.md

 ## Usage

 In the simplest case, a route pattern may match only a URL [pathname](https://developer.mozilla.org/en-US/docs/Web/API/URL/pathname).
 Variable portions of the URL can be matched with a `:id`-style identifier.
-Route patterns are able to match URLs, and also generate URLs that match that pattern.

 ```ts
 import { RoutePattern } from '@mjackson/route-pattern';